- The ultimate blade polishing solutions at your disposal

 The second type is the tub vibratory tumbler – this version has a rectangular container.

-Its shape enables it to massive polish amounts of blades per cycle.
+Its shape enables it to polish massive amounts of blades per cycle.

 Both vibratory tumblers use the same working principles when polishing your blades.